How to prevent car theft

 Use modern security devices

 Remember to make it clear your car is secure.
-Locks for the steering wheel, pedals or gearstick should be visible from outside; thieves are less likely to try their luck with these in place.
+Locks for the steering wheel, pedals or gearstick should be visible from outside, as thieves are less likely to try their luck if your security features are obvious.

-Also, if your insurer knows you’re taking security seriously, you’ll inherently have less risk and potentially reduce your premium.
+Also, if your insurer knows you’re taking security seriously, you’ll naturally have less risk and could potentially reduce your premium.

 Park in bright, busy areas

-Thieves are stealing more cars in daylight, notably when the owner is away at work or shopping.
+Thieves are stealing more cars in daylight, for instance when the owner is away at work or shopping.

 Also, be picky with your car parks.
 Look for good security, CCTV and some foot traffic.